GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 Torq Theory formalizes the economic cost of compute and robotic labor into a **physics-based monetary unit**, where each minted token is tied to real productive work.
 But this happens without the currency shortages associated with old hard currencies or the inherent inflationary tendencies of fiat currency.

 The variation in token size, interpretation, usage, and ultimately throughput in relation to the constant energy consumption allows for a less strict backing than strictly hard currencies — as we learn how to use robots more efficiently, the value of the currency can sway slightly in relation to the value created.
-One of the jobs of the Bond Network, and by proxy the Asimov Simulator, is to determine rules for pricing the BRLAs granting access to robotic labor, such that this inflationary pressure is hedged.
+One of the jobs of the Bond Network, and by proxy the Asimov simulator, is to determine rules for pricing the BRLAs granting access to robotic labor, such that this inflationary pressure is hedged.
+A BRLA's contractual sales price also places a natural hedge on these variations occurring too quickly.

+Note that this is not price control: the Enterprise in question chooses the final selling price, and the bond network decides whether to make the same wager when it chooses to offer the contract.

 Rooted in physics, expanded by AI, governed by sharp equations — **Torq Theory** turns Robonomics into an exact science of energy-value exchange.

-Robonomics is not just a fanciful idea — it could be our practical fiat escape hatch, serving as a reserve of excess paper currency as RoboTorq seeds are exchanged to purchase robotic labor, propping up the value of the dollar as the currency switch is made.
+Robonomics is not just a fanciful idea — it could be our practical fiat escape hatch, serving as a sink for excess paper currency as RoboTorq seeds are exchanged to purchase robotic labor, propping up the value of the dollar as the currency switch is made — the Bond Network will always accept dollars as long as people still have them, so the paper will always have a place to go.
+Come to think of it, that reserve is critical for conducting international trade without sending the RoboTorq overseas!

 Pilot studies can be used to discover the initial dollar-to-RoboTorq exchange rate.
 One goal of the Project Asimov simulator is to estimate the current hypothetical exchange rate using Torq Theory mathematics.

-The Bond Network operates as a decentralized, algorithmically balanced reserve system — neither state-controlled nor privately owned, but collectively managed by all participants through open, auditable smart contracts.
+The Bond Network operates as a decentralized, algorithmically balanced, fully functional monetary system that scales to nearly any conceivable size — neither state-controlled nor privately owned, but collectively managed by all participants through open, auditable smart contracts.
 Governments can borrow from the seed reserve when needed.

 Project Asimov will evolve into the actual AI Bond Network's logic over time.